marko0205/AWS-EC2-Word-Count/ReadME.md

     free(send);
 	...
 ```
-in a similar way, the MASTER receives information from each slave and iterate through the received array, updating the local hashtab, using the function below
+in a similar way, the MASTER receives information from each slave and iterate through the received array, updating the local hash-tab, using the function below
 ```c
 void reduce(buffer_frequency_list *send, int size) {
     //  scroll the array and add the items into the MASTER hashTab